MicrosoftDocs/powerquery-docs/powerquery-docs/merge-operations-overview.md

 >[!Note]
 > While this example shows the same column header for both tables, it is not a requirement for the Merge operation.
 Column headers do not need to match between tables.

 You can also select multiple columns to perform the join by holding the *ctrl* key when selecting the columns.
-When doing so, the order in which the columns were selected will be displayed next to the column headers as small numbers starting from the number one:
+When doing so, the order in which the columns were selected will be displayed next to the column headers as small numbers starting from the number one.

+In the following sample, we have the tables **Sales** and **Countries**.
+Each of them have the columns *CountryID* and *StateID* which we need to pair for the join between both columns.
+In our case we'll first select the CountryID from the Sales table, hold the ctrl key and then select the StateID.
+This will show the small numbers mentioned before, and we can now do the same set of column selection for the Countries table.
+The result of selecting those columns will look like this:

 ![Merge queries using multiple columns](images/me-merge-operations-overview-merge-window-multiple-columns-sample.png)